European

 The virtual school is a paperless school, the course materials on paper being replaced by electronic documents.
 This way, the computer becomes the main instrument supporting learning.
 That’s why the Computer Based Training or e-Learning concept was introduced.

-Creating the infrastructure of Knowledge Society E&T Systems
+Creating the infrastructure for a Knowledge Society E&T Systems

 The most urgent task of modernizing Romanian nuclear E&T systems is the achievement of a suitable infrastructure, meaning: hardware infrastructure, e-Learning and CBT tools / CBT courses and materials for at least high schools and universities.